BRite32/MultiSystem/README.md

 * MultiROM support via virtual ROMs
 * Unlimited number of virtual ROMs
 * Booting options to choose stock, primary, or secondary virtual ROM
+* Any of the virtual ROMs can work as a recovery replacement
 * Flashing multiple ROMs at the same time without a reboot
 * Great performance & battery life on virtual ROMs
 * Recovery solution to install ROMs or Mods